jcmcnch/ProPortal-ASV-Annotation/README.md

 # ProPortal-ASV-Annotation

-This repository contains a BLAST database from [ProPortal](https://img.jgi.doe.gov/cgi-bin/proportal/main.cgi) that allows a user to assign ecotype-level taxonomy to *Cyanobiaceae* ASVs.
+This repository contains a BLAST database from [ProPortal](https://img.jgi.doe.gov/cgi-bin/proportal/main.cgi) that allows a user to assign ecotype-level taxonomy to *Synechococcales* ASVs.

 Here's how it works: